How are we doing?

 Sustained with Qualifications: the investigation discloses that the action complained about did in fact occur, but not in the manner or to the degree stated.

-If the complaint is Sustained, one or more of the following actions will be taken:
+If the complaint is Sustained or Sustained with Qualifications, one or more of the following actions will be taken:

 Oral reprimand: placed in employee's personnel file.